pooltogether/v4-docs/docs/reference/contracts/PrizeDistributionHistory.md

-The PrizeDistributionHistory stores individual PrizeDistributions for each Draw.drawId.
+The PrizeDistributionBuffer stores individual PrizeDistributions for each Draw.drawId.
             PrizeDistributions parameters like cardinality, bitRange, distributions, number of picks and prize.
 The settings determine the specific distribution model for each individual draw.
 Storage of the PrizeDistribution(s) is handled by ring buffer with a max cardinality